The MYEPE Story

 Sine qua non, meaning “absolutely indispensable or essential”, embodies the companies purpose and puts into words our goal to become an essential part of physiotherapists’ professional growth.

 Entry to Practice Essentials – a subset of Sinequanon – was created to get physiotherapists completing their competency exams successfully, and starting their careers in a positive direction.
 When we took our competency exams, no study tools existed, which made it quite difficult to prepare.
-EPE is designed to help organize your thoughts, sort through the material, and apply your knowledge to practical scenarios.
-After three years, multiple versions, countless late nights, several beers, the odd scotch, and help from so many of our brilliant colleagues and friends, we are proud of what EPE is today.
+MYEPE is designed to help organize your thoughts, sort through the material, and apply your knowledge to practical scenarios.
+After three years, multiple versions, countless late nights, several beers, the odd scotch, and help from so many of our brilliant colleagues and friends, we are proud of what MYEPE is today.

 We love being physiotherapists and we know you will too.
 It’s a fulfilling profession that not only gives you a lot, but makes it easy to want to give back.
-This is why we build EPE.
+This is why we build MYEPE.
 It’s also why you can find all of us actively volunteering, speaking at conferences, sitting on executive boards, mentoring students and helping evolve and promote the profession.
 We believe in the importance of the physiotherapy profession and really strive to ensure that physiotherapy remains an integral part of both Canadian and world health care.
 Part of ensuring that future starts with our students and soon-to-be colleagues.

 Registered Physiotherapist, PT